Alexander-Qinn/cse15l-lab-reports/lab-report-1-week-2.md

 # 5.Setting an SSH Key

 However you will begin noticing that to troubleshoot will take forever.
 Mostly because putting in a password everytime can get annoying.
 This is why we can set up a SSH key shortcut.\
-Use the ssh-keygen command to create your passphrase and then mkdir the passphrase file generated into your server directory after signing back in.
+Use the ssh-keygen command (`ssh-keygen`)to create your passphrase and then `mkdir` the passphrase file generated into your server directory after signing back in.
 Once that is done you can now sign in via passphrase as shown below!
 ![Image](PassPhrase.png)
 <Br/>